mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 With all the technical stuff out of the way, we might want to make sure that the legal side is taken care of as well.

 Yes, I know, it might be less fun thinking about licenses than writing code, but it is still something that has to be done.
 You still have to release your code under some kind of license, and you will have to make sure that the third-party licenses do not violate your own licensing.
-So, why not leaving that job to a plugin?
+So, why not leave that job to a plugin?

 The following plugin will manage the license of a maven project and its dependencies; it will also update file headers, download dependency licenses, check third-party licenses, etc.